List of The Power of Five characters: Jamie and Scott Tyler

 Their past incarnations are Sapling (Jamie) and Flint (Scott).
 Matt had stated that Scott's past incarnation name, Flint, suited him for Scott had a hard look around him and a type of cruelty.
 He was supposedly angry when Matt split him and Jamie apart for the twins had never been so far apart.
 Matt stated that he thought Scott could not be trusted yet.
 Jamie and Scott are both fourteen years old in Nightrise, but are fifteen in Necropolis.
 In Necropolis, it shows that Jamie is now more in charge of the two, as Scott is very withdrawn and quiet.
 Scott also shuts down when in stress.
 The reason was that he was thoroughly programmed while held captive by the Nightrise agents in Nevada, USA.
 Nightrise stated at the start of Necropolis that it was possible to turn Scott against his friends.

-Scott goes traitor in the final book and as soon as they arrive in Italy he puts Pedro in a cell and breaks his finger.
+Scott betrays the Five in the final book; as soon as he and Pedro arrive in Italy, Scott is won over to the Old Ones and has Pedro's finger broken.
 Scott then joins the Old Ones and is taught by Jonas Mortlake, son of Susan Mortlake, who tortured him.
-So Scott joins the enemy.
-He is given "luxury" in the fortress of Oblivion which seems luxurious but has a habit of turning to maggot-ridden meat and freezing rooms in seconds.
+He is given "luxury" in the fortress of Oblivion which seems luxurious, but has a habit of turning to maggot-ridden meat and freezing rooms in seconds.
 It seems to be connected to whenever he is thinking of grim things.
-So he decides to contact Jamie.
+Eventually, he decides to contact Jamie.
 He summons Matt to the fortress under pretense of repentance, but actually betrays Matt and lets the Old Ones capture him.
-Scott feels guilty for his actions and when he hears Matt being tortured he opens the locked door, getting Jamie, Holly, and Pedro inside Oblivion, but also sacrificing himself as the lock of the door was protected by a deadly cosmic force equivalent to thousands of volts of electricity.
+Scott feels guilty for his actions and when he hears Matt being tortured, he opens the locked door, getting Jamie, Scarlet, and Pedro inside Oblivion, but also sacrificing himself as the lock of the door was protected by a deadly cosmic force equivalent to thousands of volts of electricity.
 He then dies in Jamie's arms.

-They can communicate with each other and the other members of the five in a dream world.
+They can communicate with each other and the other members of the Five in a dream world.